 Offering comparison chart

-Review the following information to understand the differences in feature support between the various IBM Cloud® for VMware Solutions offerings.
+Review the following information to understand the differences in feature support between IBM Cloud® for VMware Solutions offerings.

-Review the following table to understand the differences in feature support for VMware vCenter Server® and VMware vSphere® instances.
+Review the following table to understand the differences in feature support for VMware Cloud Foundation for Classic - Automated and VMware Cloud Foundation for Classic - Flexible instances.

 ---|---|---|